 Eritrea Travel Warning

-The U.S. Department of State continues to warn U.S. citizens of the risks of travel to Eritrea and strongly recommends U.S. citizens defer all travel to the country.
-This replaces the Travel Warning for Eritrea of May 10, 2013 to remind U.S. citizens of ongoing security concerns in Eritrea.
+The U.S. Department of State warns U.S. citizens of the risks of travel to Eritrea and strongly recommends U.S. citizens not travel to the country since there is increasing possibility U.S. citizens will not receive the requisite exit permit from Eritrean authorities.
+This replaces the Travel Warning for Eritrea of November 18, 2013 to remind U.S. citizens of ongoing security concerns in Eritrea

 Travelers should also be aware that travel permits are only valid for the approved final destination and do not allow for additional stops along the way to, or in the proximity of, the approved destination.
 Travel to religious institutions, for example monasteries, requires separate travel permission even when such facilities are located in or near approved destination cities.
 Foreign travelers not adhering strictly to the terms of travel permits have reported being detained by law enforcement authorities, and their drivers have been jailed.

-A number of Eritrean-U.S. dual citizens have been arrested and some may continue to be held without apparent cause.
-Once arrested, detainees may be held for extended periods without being told the reasons for their incarceration.
-Conditions are harsh - those incarcerated may be held in very small quarters without access to restrooms, bedding, food, or clean water.
+Eritrean-U.S. dual citizens may be at risk of arrest in Eritrea.
+Once arrested, detainees may be held for extended periods without being charged with a crime.
+Conditions are harsh – those incarcerated may be held in very small quarters without access to restrooms, bedding, food, or clean water.
 The Eritrean government does not inform the U.S. Embassy when U.S. citizens, particularly dual nationals, have been arrested or detained.
 Should the U.S. Embassy learn of the arrest of a U.S. citizen, the Eritrean government rarely allows consular access, regardless of the reason the U.S. citizen is being held.
 U.S. citizens are cautioned to always carry appropriate documentation with them.
 At times, armed persons may round up individuals who are not carrying documentation of their identity and military status.

 Beginning in 2012, the Government of Eritrea began arming its citizens with automatic rifles to form citizen militias.
 U.S. citizens are cautioned that these armed civilian militias patrol at night and are ordered to check individuals for documentation.
 The U.S. Embassy warns U.S. citizens to use extreme caution when encountering armed citizens.